jonasjberg/autonameow/notes/modes.md

   sources, or the mapped sources are missing or incompatible: __skip the file__.

 ### `--interactive`
+Try to rename by using the highest ranked configuration rule.

 Leave all choices to the user.

 * __Name Template__ --- Ask the user which rule (containing a name template) or